The 2026 State of EV Charging Network Operators Report is now available for immediate download.

 Why does OCPI matter to EV fleets?

-Electric Heavy-Duty Vehicles (HDVs), such as trucks or buses, are challenged to find suitable high-powered charging stations along their routes.
+Electric Heavy-Duty Vehicles (HDVs), such as trucks and buses, are challenged to find suitable high-powered charging stations along their routes.
 No single network can deploy enough chargers in every location to meet demand, so fleets are increasingly forming partnerships by connecting networks through eRoaming agreements.
 Based on the Open Charge Point Interface, these agreements enable electric HDV fleets on different networks to communicate and charge at each other’s depots along routes.

-While widespread megawatt charger development will take time, the OCPI Bookings module can help further HDV EV adoption by enabling charger reservations at partner depots, ensuring charger availability, reducing downtime, and boosting utilization.
+This improved bookings management module enables fleet operators and depot managers to reserve charging sessions in advance with partner fleets.
+Each fleet has access to high-powered charging along its HDV routes, while maximizing its own charger use and benefiting from predictable and scheduled charging stops.
+While the widespread deployment of megawatt chargers will take time, the OCPI Bookings module can help further HDV EV adoption by enabling charger reservations at partner depots, ensuring charger availability, reducing downtime, and boosting utilization.

 Does Driivz support the OCPI protocol?